FreshRSS/FreshRSS/lib/marienfressinaud/lib_opml/README.md

 - `isComment` is parsed to a boolean;
 - `isBreakpoint` is parsed to a boolean.

-If one of these elements is not of the correct type, a `LibOpml\Exception` is raised.
+If one of these elements is not of the correct type, an Exception is raised.

 Finally, there are additional checks based on the outline type attribute: